 Palm Oil Free Food

-Equal Exchange peanut butter – my daughter loves peanut butter but the Sunpat stuff we like is full of sugar and salt.
-I was buying Whole Earth peanut butter before as it’s unsugared and unsalted, but it contains palm oil, so I found this one in Earthy Edinburgh, which is unsugared, unsalted and palm oil free.
+Equal Exchange peanut butter – my daughter loves peanut butter but the Sunpat stuff she took a liking to is full of sugar and salt.
+I was buying Whole Earth peanut butter before as it’s unsugared and unsalted, but it contains palm oil, so I found this one, which is unsugared, unsalted and palm oil free.

 Mackies Crisps (available at Sainsbury’s) – made with sunflower oil.